lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

 ### Corda JacksonSupport

 Spring tends to use Jackson by default and, very handily, Corda provides a lot of Jackson setup itself.
-The `JacksonSupport.cordaModule` provides some serialisation and deserialisation for classes such as `Party` and `SecureHash`.
+The `JacksonSupport.cordaModule` provides some serialisation and deserialisation for classes such as `Party` and `CordaX500Name`.
 If you have some basic situations where you need to serialise or deserialise a Corda class this will probably suit your needs.
 In Spring you could create a bean that the default `ObjectMapper` will retrieve and add to itself.
 ```kotlin
 @Bean
 fun cordaModule() = JacksonSupport.cordaModule
 ```
 But, this route has a few caveats.
 Some classes cannot be deserialised since the module relies on the `ObjectMapper` having access to node information, for example via the RPC client `CordaRPCOps`.
-Without this deserialising a `Party`, `AbstractParty` or `AnonymousParty` will fail.
+Without this, deserialising a `Party`, `AbstractParty` or `AnonymousParty` will fail.
+Not only that, but this has now been deprecated from Corda `3.2` due to not being thread safe (this wasn't the case in `3.1`).
+The solution I give below is also the solution that Corda recommends taking from now on.

-That being said, the sky isn't falling down yet.
-Below is the thrown exception when the `MessageClient` retrieves updates from the `/messages/updates` endpoint (for the rest of this section the same endpoint will be used):
+Below is the exception thrown when the `MessageClient` retrieves updates from the `/messages/updates` endpoint (for the rest of this section the same endpoint will be used):
 ```
 com.fasterxml.jackson.databind.ObjectMapper cannot be cast to net.corda.client.jackson.JacksonSupport$PartyObjectMapper
 ```